 1. Explore the Streets & Passageways

-The narrow red brick streets leading to the high street will make you forget you are in Laos, it feels very Mediterranean.
+The narrow red brick streets leading to the main high street will make you forget you are in Laos, it feels very Mediterranean.
 The picturesque streets of Luang Prabang, not to mention the beautiful colonial architecture, really deserves the UNESCO accolade.

 2. Eat Your Way Through Luang Prabang

 The restaurant is located at the back of a residential house which also houses Emerson English Centre.
-It’s easy to find it as it has a big sing post next to the house which says ‘PIZZA.’
+It’s easy to find it as it has a big singpost next to the house which says ‘PIZZA.’
 It’s open Tuesday-Sunday 5.30pm – 10.00pm.

-The pizzas here are amazing, we nearly ate our way through the menu while staying in Luang Prabang.
+The pizzas here are amazing, we nearly ate our way through the whole menu while visiting Luang Prabang.
 Some ingredients like anchovies are shipped straight from Italy so you get only the top quality meals here.
-No surprise the place has earned it’s way to the top pizza restaurant on Trip Advisor.
+No surprise the place has earned its way to the top pizza restaurant on TripAdvisor.